Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Calculation Skills: Performing calculations based on data

 🚀 Calculation skills are essential for solving problems that involve numbers and data.
-In the Jawahar Navodaya Vidyalaya Selection Test (JNVST), students often encounter questions that require them to perform calculations based on data presented in various forms, such as tables, charts, or graphs.
+In the Jawahar Navodaya Vidyalaya Selection Test (JNVST), you may encounter questions that require you to perform calculations based on data presented in charts, tables, or other visual formats.
 Understanding how to interpret this data and perform accurate calculations is crucial for success.
+Let's explore this concept with examples from everyday life in India.

 Examples💡